djudd/human-name/README.md

 parsed names are Unicode NFKD-normalized and capitalized in a conventional way (handling "Mc" and a few other edge cases), and the raw input is not preserved.

+# Supported environments

+Anywhere that *nightly* Rust will run.
+(We depend on nightly Rust because we make use of [Rust-PHF](git@github.com:sfackler/rust-phf.git)'s syntax extensions.)

 # From Rust code

 ```rust